mit-orcd/orcd-docs-edit/docs/running-jobs/application-analysis.md

 Like htop in the previous unit, you must be on the same node as your job to run nvidia-smi to monitor it.
 Further, because it is a GPU utility, if you try to run nvidia-smi on a node without a GPU you will get a command not found error.
 And, similar to htop, you will only see statistics for the GPU(s) you have allocated to your job, so if you are on a node with GPUs but didn't request any, you won't see any listed.
 For more information about how to request GPUs for your job, see the pages on [Requesting Resources](https://orcd-docs.mit.edu/running-jobs/requesting-resources/#gpus) and [Scheduler Overview](https://orcd-docs.mit.edu/running-jobs/overview).

 First, get the name of the node your job is running on.
 You can do this by running the ```squeue --me``` command.
 The last column has the node name.
 In the image below you can see the node name, node2804, in the last line of the squeue output.
 The next step is to ssh to the node where your job is running.
-Run the command ssh NODENAME, where NODENAME is the name of the node you just found.
+Run the command ```ssh NODENAME```, where NODENAME is the name of the node you just found.
 If you are running an interactive job, open a new terminal tab or window and log into Engaging and ssh to the node from there.
 Note that you can only ssh to nodes where you have a job running, and you should exit the node once you are done monitoring your job with the exit command.

 ![](../images/application-analysis/nvidia-smi_ssh.png)

-In the above image, you can see we have run ssh node2804, and the command prompt now indicates we are on that node.
+In the above image, you can see we have run ```ssh node2804```, and the command prompt now indicates we are on that node.
 From here we can run the nvidia-smi command as shown.

 ### Using nvidia-smi